 Principles of cardiovascular conditioning and its contribution to a healthy lifestyle will be examined.
-Activity time will be devoted where the class participants will use cardiovascular activities.
+Activity time will be devoted to participation in cardiovascular activities.
 The benefits of fitness will be stressed as they relate to weight control, stress reduction, and disease control.

-A. Basketball-varsity (1).
-Non-academic
+- 103 A. Basketball-varsity (1).
+Nonacademic

 - B. Baseball-varsity (1).
-Non-academic
+Nonacademic

 - C. Soccer-varsity (1).
-Non-academic
+Nonacademic

 - D. Tennis-varsity (1).
-Non-academic
+Nonacademic

 - E. Cross-country-varsity (1).
-Non-academic
+Nonacademic

 - F. Golf-varsity (1).
-Non-academic
+Nonacademic

 - G. Softball-varsity (1).
-Non-academic
+Nonacademic

 - H. Volleyball-varsity (1).
-Non-academic
+Nonacademic

 - I. Cheerleading-varsity (1).
-Non-academic
+Nonacademic

 - J. Football-varsity (1).
-Non-academic
+Nonacademic

-Non-academic credit for one semester hour per semester will be granted for participation on a varsity squad (for a total of four semester hours).
+Nonacademic credit for one semester hour per semester will be granted for participation on a varsity squad (for a total of four semester hours).

-Weight Training (2).
+104 Weight Training (2).

 Principles of strength training and its contribution to a healthy lifestyle will be examined.
-Activity time will be devoted for the class participants to use strength training activities.
+Activity time will be devoted to strength training activities.
 The benefits of fitness will be stressed as they relate to weight control, injury prevention, stress reduction, and body shaping.